Webwork Instructor Guide

 A supported web browser

-Webwork runs in your web browser and supports using Chrome, Firefox, Safari, or Edge.
-We recommend that you use the latest version of Chrome or Firefox.
-Additionally, some browser extensions (mainly adblockers) can prevent filling in form fields in Webwork, so you may need to pause these extensions for Webwork to function properly.
+Webwork runs in your web browser and supports using Chrome, Firefox, Safari, and Edge.
+However, we recommend that you use Chrome or Firefox for the best experience.
+Some browser extensions (mainly adblockers) can prevent filling in form fields in Webwork, so you may need to pause any extensions you have added for Webwork to function properly.
+Additionally, if you have disabled JavaScript, please re-enable JavaScript in your browser so that you can see any interactive elements and content.

 Tips

-• You can provide your students with UBC’s Webwork student guide, which outlines necessary steps and tips for them to get started.
+• You can provide your students with UBC’s Webwork student guide, which outlines necessary steps and tips for getting started.
 Please also encourage students to familiarize themselves with the format and decimal exceptions for their responses, as correct answers are very specific in Webwork.

 How do I use Webwork?

-You first need to create a Webwork course using Canvas, then create problem sets to assign as homework or quizzes.
+You will first create a Webwork course using Canvas, then create problem sets to assign as homework or quizzes.

-Click any bar below for instructions and tips for using Webwork.
+Click any accordion bar below for instructions and tips for using Webwork.

 Expand All